lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 Yes.

 ### Alternatives

 1. ARCANA HOTKEYS II for Dota 2 - AVEYO's D-OPTIMIZER https://github.com/AveYo/D-OPTIMIZER.
-   This is a great keyboard layout and one you'll probably prefer if you are missing the extra features that came with Loopuleasa's        TheCore.
+   This is a great keyboard layout and one you'll prefer if you are missing the extra features that came with Loopuleasa's                TheCore.
 You do have to modify dota 2's .vpk files.
 So don't use it to create cheats, or you'll get VAC banned.
-If you want the   extra features, use Arcana Hotkeys.
-If all you want is two modifiers with minimal features then you use this project.

 ### Made a cool keyboard layout and want to share it?